Working with temporal data#

 Parsing temporal components from datetime object#

-There are few useful tricks that you can do with the datetime objects.
+There are few useful tricks that you can use with the datetime objects.
 It is for example possible to parse specific temporal components directly from the datetime object.
-You can for example access the .year, .month, .day, .hour, .minute and .second attributes very easily that will return the value of the temporal element as an integer number:
+You can, for example, access the .year, .month, .day, .hour, .minute and .second attributes easily, which will return the value of the temporal element as an integer number.

 dt = datetime(2020, 12, 22, 17, 0, 30)